CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/06-monitoring-and-load-testing.md

 1. The test run will starting running and once the test run is completed, you will be able to see **Client-side metrics**.
 Explore the given metrics output.

    ![](media/2dgn111.png)

+   **Note**: In case, the test fails due to `The test was stopped due to a high error rate.
+Check your script and try again.
+In case the issue persists, raise a ticket with support` error.
+This is expected as sometimes the load on the application exceeds the defined throughput.

 ## Task 3: Explore Chaos Studio